The Power of Somatic Experiencing®: The Missing Puzzle Piece to Trauma Recovery

 • Anyone looking for a way to reconnect with their authentic selves and break free from the effects of past trauma.

-Understanding Somatic Experiencing
+Understanding Somatic Experiencing®

-How Somatic Experiencing Works
+How Somatic Experiencing® Works

-As world-renowned trauma expert Dr. Gabor Mate puts it, “Trauma is not what happens to you, trauma is what happens inside of you, as a result of what happened to you.”
+As world-renowned trauma expert Dr. Gabor Mate puts it, “Trauma is not what happens to you; trauma is what happens inside of you, as a result of what happened to you.”
 Because trauma is first experienced and stored in the body, it should be healed there first.

-When your nervous system perceives threat, it armors up to protect you.
+When your nervous system perceives a threat, it armors up to protect you.
 This “threat response cycle” aims to provide immediate protection through the release of adrenaline and cortisol and your body’s natural impulse to fight, flight, or freeze.
-These survival responses are great for the short team, but are not meant to be lived in.
+These survival responses are great for the short term but are not meant to be lived in.

 It’s important to note the basic sequence of physiological events that take place in a threat response cycle: